chriskn/structurizr-c4puml-extension/README.md

 containerView.addDependentSoftwareSystems()
 containerView.addAllPeople()

 workspace.writeDiagrams(File("diagrams/"))
 }
 ```
 ### Dynamic diagrams

-As the following example shows, the C4-PlantUML extension provides, in addition to the parallel sequences provided by the Structurizr library, nested numbered parallel sequences for dynamic diagrams.
+As the following example shows, in addition to the parallel sequences provided by the Structurizr library, nested numbered parallel sequences for dynamic diagrams are supported.

 ![Example dynamic diagram](./docs/dynamic_example_nested.png)